simp/pupmod-simp-krb5/README.md

 This module is a component of the [System Integrity Management Platform](https://simp-project.com), a compliance-management framework built on Puppet.

 This module is designed for use within a larger SIMP ecosystem, but many of its functions can be used independently.

+See [REFERENCE.md](./REFERENCE.md) for full API details.

 ## Setup